iveksl2/goodcode/README.md

 Few Words of Caution:
 No one principle is likely to be earth shattering in improving your code quality.
-However, similar to a trading strategy, the accumulation of a many principles independently verified can in aggregate make a significant positive difference.
+However, similar to a trading strategy, the accumulation of many small principles independently verified can in aggregate make a significant positive difference.

 Finally, we believe by far the single best way to improve you coding ability is to be in the trenches